lameuler/astro-pdf/README.md

     Default: `false`

     Set to throw errors encountered when loading and processing the page.
-This will cause the build of your site to fail when `astro-pdf` fails to generate the PDF for the page.
+This will cause the build of your site to fail when `astro-pdf` fails to generate the PDF for the page if `throwErrors` is set to `true` in [`Options`](#options) (which is the default).

     By default, errors for failed pages will be logged and the build will still successfully complete.